Last Updated on August 17, 2023

 Companies for Villa Rentals

-Online you’ll find many companies that rent villas in Italy.
-Some specialize only in Italy, others in several European countries or countries worldwide.
+You’ll find many companies online that rent villas in Italy.
+Some specialize only in Italy, others in several European countries or worldwide.

-Some are general rental agencies that rent all sorts of homes and apartments, as well as villas.
-In fact, with some companies you can find everything from a small apartment to a castle.
+Some are general rental agencies that rent all sorts of homes, apartments, and villas.
+In fact, with some companies, you can find everything from a small apartment to a castle.
 These include Airbnb, Hidden Italy, VRBO, and Le Collectionist.

 Other companies specialize only in villa rentals.
 Although many are very upscale, you will find rentals in many price ranges.
 These villa-rental companies include Wimco Villas, Oliver’s Travel, Villas in Italy, Villas of Distinction, Rent Villas, and Exceptional Villas.

-Some specialize offer additional services, which can enhance your vacation.
-These concierge services can push your villa experience over the top, often at an additional cost, of course.
+Some specialize in offering additional services that can enhance your vacation.
+These concierge services can elevate your villa experience, often at an additional cost, of course.

 You may also enjoy: Where to Find 8 Fascinating Walks in Rome / Hidden Gems in Italy / 26 Great European Day Trips by Rail / Bus